-Skip to 7 minutes and 25 secondsidentifies potential problems: does the resident have difficulty swallowing?
-Do they not want to take it because they don't know why it's been prescribed or they don't think it's working?
-Or are they worried about the adverse effects?
-An adverse effect can be called a side effect or an adverse drug reaction.
+Skip to 7 minutes and 18 seconds problems: Does the resident have difficulty swallowing?
+Do they not want to take it because they don’t know why it’s been prescribed or they don’t think it’s working?
+Or are they worried about adverse effects?
+An adverse effect can be called a side effect or adverse drug reaction.
 An adverse drug reaction (also known as an ADR) is an unwanted or harmful reaction which occurs after administration of a medicine.
-An adverse drug reaction can occur from prescription medicines, herbal medicines or over-the-counter medicines.
+An adverse drug reaction can occur from prescription medicines, herbal medicines or over the counter medicines.
 As a care worker, you will need to look out for adverse drug reactions and any suspicions should be reported immediately.

 Right medicine, right dose, right time